Tokyo in 3 Days

 After a shower and breakfast, we take the train to the enormous Tokyo Station in order to visit one of the city’s most famous sights; The Imperial Palace.
 Japanese stations are enormous – like underground towns, so it’s useful to note which exit you need beforehand as it’s not always readily apparent when you reach the station.

-My guide book recommended heading for the enormous gravel lined Kokyo-Gaien Plaza for views of the Niju-bashi (iron bridge) and Megane-bashi (stone bridge) which link to the Fushimi-yagura (watchtower).
-In reality, the area is heavily guarded and you can’t get particularly close or see very much of aforementioned attractions.
+My guide book recommends heading for the huge, gravel lined Kokyo-Gaien Plaza for views of the Niju-bashi (Iron Bridge) and Megane-bashi (Stone Bridge) which link to the Fushimi-yagura (Watchtower).
+In reality, the area is heavily guarded and you can’t get particularly close to or see very much of the aforementioned attractions.

 Kokyo-Gaien Plaza